Introduction

 ⛓ Panic room behaviour: let's be precise

 "Panic room" sounds dramatic.
-But here it is technical.
+Here it's technical.
 A repeatable pattern you can see in documents, budgets, and procurement notices.
 Four components, each visible:

 Perimeter hardening.
 Expand what counts as the boundary.
 Upgrade what sits on it.
 Call the expansion "maintenance" so nobody has to debate whether it's expansion.